|

 pulling material forward at each stage – just in time.
 The kanban tie the rate of production to

 the rate of production of the slowest step.
-Let’s
+Let’s have a

-remains one further difference between mass production/just-in-time and
+one further difference between mass production/just-in-time and

 drum-buffer-rope and that is how these systems handle safety time or